Graduate Emergency Fund

 • Scholarly and professional conference attendance

-• Fees and expenses related to post-graduation employment, i.e., licensure fees, OPT fees, etc.
+• Fees and expenses related to post-graduation employment, i.e., licensure fees, OPT fees, exam preparation, interview costs, etc.

 • Costs associated with moving to or away from the Philadelphia area